davidmarkclements/fast-safe-stringify/readme.md

 var str = tryStringify(deep) || fastSafeStringify(deep)
 ```

-If you're likely do be handling mostly shallow or one level nested objects,
+If you're likely to be handling mostly shallow or one level nested objects,
 this same pattern will degrade performance - it's entirely dependant on use case.